drochgenius/mathquill-markup-generator/README.md

-# mathquill-markup-generator
+# MathQuill Markup Generator

-Tiny library to generate MathQuill markup on the server
+Tiny library to parse a LaTeX string with [MathQuill](http://mathquill.com/) and generate the associated HTML markup on the server side.

 ## Installation